QuantEcon/lecture-source-py/source/rst/coase.rst

 #. the allocation :math:`\{\ell^*_i\}` is feasible, and

-#. the price function :math:`p^*` and this allocation together forms an equilibrium for the production chain
+#. the price function :math:`p^*` and this allocation together forms an equilibrium for the production chain.

 While the proofs are too long to repeat here, much of the insight can be obtained by observing that, as a fixed point of :math:`T`, the equilibrium price function must satisfy